harsh365/RestifyErr/README.md

 RestifyErr
 ==========

-A simple module to handle and create error responses using restify.
+A simple module to handle and create error responses while using restify module